Allergy and Sinus Center

-To use this technology, a specialized CT scan is first done.
-Your CT scan is then uploaded into a computer which will reconstruct a 3 dimensional model of your head.
+To use this technology, your CT scan is uploaded into a computer which will then reconstruct a 3 dimensional model of your head.
 Tracking devices and specialized instruments are then used in surgery to allow us to see EXACTLY where we are working by looking at an electronic map of your sinuses.

 IN OFFICE CT SCAN

 CT scans are one of the most valuable tools for assessing the extent of the sinus problems.
-Our patients can often have this test performed during their appointment, without ever having to leave the comfort of our office and they are able to immediately review the x-rays with the physician offering immediate results
+Our patients can often have this test performed during their appointment, without ever having to leave the comfort of our office and they are able to immediately review the scan with the physician offering immediate results.